TheJelmega/prog-lang/design/README.md

 A decimal literal can represent either an integer or floating point value.
 Decimal literals may be prefixed with `0`s without affecting the value, unlike some other languages, this does **not** get interpreted as an octal value and they are ignored.
-Decimal literals also support being preceded by a `-`, this is not counted as a separate operator, but is part of the component.
+Decimal literals also support being preceded by a `-`, this is not counted as a separate operator, but is part of the literal.

 Integer values are a sequence of up to 39 digits and should represent a value that fits in at most a 128-bit limit.

 Floating points have a more complex representation.
-The start with at least a single digit, and are then optionally followed by a decimal separator (`.`) and its fractional component, but this is not required.
+They start with at least a single digit, and are then optionally followed by a decimal separator (`.`) and its fractional component, but this is not required.
-After this, it is also possible to use scientific notation by writing an 'e' or 'E', followed by the exponent, this will modify the value before it by multiplying it by `10 ^^ exponent`.
+After this, it is also possible to use scientific notation by writing an 'e' or 'E', followed by the exponent, this will modify the value before it by multiplying it by `10^exponent`.
-The exponent is limited to the range -308 to 308.
+The exponent is limited to the range -4932 to 4932.

 #### Examples
 ```